coopermaa/awesome-sinatra/README.md

    Hobbit is a DSL inspired by Sinatra. (~ 150 LOC).
 * [Sin](https://github.com/raggi/sin) - A multi-app web-app DSL derived from Sinatra, riding on rack.
   Sin is a rebuild of sinatra, splitting up the classes into files and going for a reusable application class.
+* [Scorched](https://github.com/Wardrop/Scorched) - Light-weight, DRY as a desert, web framework for Ruby.
+Simliar to Sinatra.
+  Scorched is a true evolutionary enhancement of Sinatra, with more power, focus, and less clutter.